Sikh attacks on Delhi: Thirteenth attack

-In December 1784, the Sikh raided and plundered the neighbourhoods of Delhi on instigation of Najaf Quli Khan.
+In December 1784, the Sikhs raided and plundered the neighbourhoods of Delhi on instigation of Najaf Quli Khan.
 The Sikh quickly retreated before any counterattack.

 Fourteenth attack

-In January 1786, the Sikh and Gujars raided the territory from Panipat to Delhi.
-Sikh numbering near 5,000 had plundered villages near Ghausgarh.
+In January 1786, the Sikhs and Gujars raided the territory from Panipat to Delhi.
+Sikhs numbering nearly 5,000 had plundered villages near Ghausgarh.
 The Sikh further ravaged Meerut, Hapur, and Gharmuktesar.
-Ravjoli Sindha marched to the Sikh with 7,000 cavalry and 10 cannons.
-The Sikh marched back to their own territory.
+Ravjoli Sindha marched to the Sikhs with 7,000 cavalry and 10 cannons.
+The Sikhs marched back to their own territory.

 Fifteenth attack

-On the 27th of July, 1787, 500 Sikhs plundered everything from Agra to Delhi.
+On 27 July 1787, 500 Sikhs plundered everything from Agra to Delhi.

 Sixteenth attack

 The sixteenth attack happened in August 1787.
 The Sikhs once more attacked Shahdara.
 The Sikhs fought with the imperial guards and defeated them.
 The Maratha General Madho Rao Phalke marched against the Sikhs and fought them.
-In the fight, many men drowned in the river with a large number being killed or wounded.
+In the fight, many men drowned in the river, with a large number being killed or wounded.
 Shah Nizum-ud-Din and Deshmukh watched the violence and decided to join in.
 They attacked the Sikhs with many bullets but retreated later on.
 Phalke surrendered while the rest of the generals fled.

 Seventeenth attack

-The Sikh with Ghaulam Qadir attacked the Red Fort on October 30, 1787.
+The Sikh with Ghaulam Qadir attacked the Red Fort on 30 October 1787.

 Eighteenth attack

 In early 1788, Ghulam Qadir's territory was unprotected.
-The Sikh attacked the territory which included Delhi.
+The Sikhs attacked the territory, which included Delhi.

 Nineteenth attack

-On the night of March 12, 1788, the Sikhs with Najaf Quli Khan attacked the tent of Mughal Emperor Shah Alam II and slaughtered his men.
+On the night of 12 March 1788, the Sikhs with Najaf Quli Khan attacked the tent of Mughal Emperor Shah Alam II and slaughtered his men.
 The emperor managed to save himself by fleeing to a heavily guarded tent.

+Legacy

+In 2014, Baghel Singh's conquest of Delhi was commemorated at the Fateh Diwas public event at the Red Fort.
+The Sikh attacks on Delhi, namely the conquest under Baghel Singh, were popularly recalled during the 2020–21 Indian farmers' protest and in early 2024, exemplified by the slogans Dilli Fateh ("conquest of Delhi") and Dilli Chalo ("march onto Delhi").